junxit/us-congress-bills-117/bill.md

   >   - **(2)** *Purpose* Grants awarded under this subsection shall support—
   >     - **(A)** research and development needed to bring computer science and computational thinking courses and degrees to tribal colleges and universities;
   >     - **(B)** research and development of instructional materials needed to integrate computer science and computational thinking into programs that are culturally relevant to students attending tribal colleges and universities;
-  >     - **(C)** research, development, and evaluation of distance education for computer science and computational thinking courses and degree programs for students attending tribal colleges and universities; and
+  >     - **(C)** research, development and evaluation of distance education for computer science and computational thinking courses and degree programs for students attending tribal colleges and universities; and
   >     - **(D)** other activities consistent with the activities described in paragraphs (1) through (4) of subsection (b), as determined by the Director.
   >   - **(3)** *Partnerships* A tribal college or university seeking a grant under this subsection, or a consortia thereof, may partner with an institution of higher education or nonprofit organization with demonstrated expertise in academic program development.
   >   - **(4)** *Coordination* In carrying out this subsection, the Director shall consult and cooperate with the programs and policies of other relevant Federal agencies to avoid duplication with and enhance the effectiveness of the program under this subsection.
-  >   - **(5)** *Authorization of appropriations* There are authorized to be appropriated to the Director of the Foundation $2,000,000 in each of fiscal years 2021 through 2025 to carry out this subsection.
+  >   - **(5)** *Authorization of appropriations* There are authorized to be appropriated to the Director of the Foundation $2,000,000 in each of fiscal years 2022 through 2026 to carry out this subsection.

 - **(b)** *Evaluation*
   - **(1)** *In general* Not later than 2 years after the date of enactment of this Act, the Director of the National Science Foundation shall evaluate the grant program authorized under section 525 of the America COMPETES Reauthorization Act of 2010 (42 U.S.C.
 1862p–13), as amended.